Karl-XZ/GameForge/README.md

 Making a tiny game should feel like sketching an idea on a napkin.

-But in practice, even “small” games come with a pile of chores: outline a story, break it into scenes, write branching choices, decide what assets you need, hunt for sprites, clean up backgrounds, wire everything into code, package a build, then repeat when one part doesn’t feel right.
+But in practice, even “small�?games come with a pile of chores: outline a story, break it into scenes, write branching choices, decide what assets you need, hunt for sprites, clean up backgrounds, wire everything into code, package a build, then repeat when one part doesn’t feel right.

 That’s the gap GameForge tries to close.

 GameForge is built for creators who want to move fast: students doing a class project, writers prototyping interactive fiction, designers validating a concept, or anyone who just wants to play something they imagined—without spending a weekend on tooling.
-The goal is simple: **type an idea, and five minutes later you’re clicking “Play.”**
+The goal is simple: **type an idea, and five minutes later you’re clicking “Play.�?*

 ---